 Gender Expression: Refers to the external characteristics and behaviors that are socially defined as either masculine or feminine, such as dress, grooming, mannerisms, speech patterns and social interactions.
-The norms vary culturally.
+Culturally, gender expression has wide variations

 Feminine Androgynous Masculine

 Sexual Orientation: Is the term used to describe which gender(s) someone is physically and or emotionally attracted to.
 Lesbian, gay, bisexual, pansexual, queer, and straight are all examples of sexual orientations.
 A person's sexual orientation is distinct from a person's sex, gender identity, and gender expression.